kidxrude/javascript/README.md

-Test with node.js
+Javascript GAME
 =====================

-Install the jasmine-node plugin from https://github.com/mhevery/jasmine-node
+Install dependencies with

-	npm install jasmine-node -g
+	npm install

-And execute:

-	jasmine-node .

-Any test source matching the pattern *.spec.js will be executed.
+And run the game with

+	npm run start